Unicamp-OpenPower/main-site/blog/adding-images-to-minicloud.md

 author: Guilherme Tiaki Sato
 ---

+**Note: This feature is disabled by default, and may be enabled upon request.**

 To add your own images to Minicloud, open the **Images** section in the dashboard and select **Create image**

 <center><img src="./adding_images_to_minicloud_images/1.png" width="80%"/></center>